U.S., Australia rebuff China over South China Sea

 He had been asked about reports that the United States had already decided to conduct freedom-of-navigation operations inside 12 nautical mile limits that China claims around islands built on reefs in the Spratly archipelago.

-"I want to point out that some countries, in a region far from their own lands, have deployed offensive weaponry on a large scale and flexed their military muscles again and again in the South China Sea," Hua told a daily news briefing.

-"This is the biggest factor in the militarisation of the South China Sea.
-We hope the relevant countries cease hyping up the South China Sea issue and scrupulously abide by their promises not to take a position on the territorial disputes."

-The Boston meeting brought together Carter, U.S. Secretary of State John Kerry, Australian Foreign Minister Julie Bishop and Australian Defence Minister Marise Payne for regular talks between the two countries.
+The Boston meeting brought together Carter, U.S. Secretary of State John Kerry, Australian Foreign Minister Julie Bishop and Australian Defense Minister Marise Payne for regular talks between the two countries.

 A joint statement said they "expressed strong concerns over recent Chinese land reclamation and construction activity in the South China Sea.
 It called on "all claimant states to halt land reclamation, construction, and militarization."

-Bishop welcomed a statement by Chinese President Xi Jinping last month that China did not intend to militarize the islands and said she hoped Beijing would stick to the commitment.
+Bishop welcomed a statement by Chinese President Xi Jingping last month that China did not intend to militarize the islands and said she hoped Beijing would stick to the commitment.

 China claims most of the South China Sea and last week its foreign ministry warned that Beijing would not stand for violations of its territorial waters in the name of freedom of navigation.